Police Stops and Your Rights

 Refuse Search (4th Amendment)

-You do not have to permit search you, your possessions, or your vehicle, unless submitting to search is a condition of probation or parole.
+You do not have to allow police to search you, your possessions, or your vehicle, unless submitting to search is a condition of probation or parole.

 Ask if You are Free to Leave (4th Amendment)